armno/angular2-es5-101/readme.md

 ### 1. Getting started

-- the guide recommends `SimpleHTTPServer`. i will just use `http-servere`.
+- the guide recommends `SimpleHTTPServer`. i will just use `http-server`.
-- alpha21 is not available at the time of writing (404). alpha20 works.
+- alpha21 is not available at the time of writing (returns 404). alpha20 works.
 - `<my-app></my-app>` directive is needed in `index.html`. see [pull request](https://github.com/angular/angular.io/issues/94).
 - `new angular.ComponentAnnotation` should be `new angular.Component`. (not sure if this relates to angular2 version pulled from code.angularjs.org)
 - `new angular.ViewAnnotation` should be `new angular.View`.